ezamora0646/ECLSK-11/README.md

 # English Proficiency, Approaches to Learning, and the Moderating Role of Student-Teacher Relationships (2010-2012)

 ## Scope of Analysis
 Scientific literature on Multilingual students documents ***disparate achievement outcomes*** for those with lower English proficiency.
 However, past analyses have not considered external factors such as indicators of the classroom quality. ***Student-teacher relationships have often been overlooked*** when predicting student achievement outcomes, particularly for multilingual students.
-This analysis aims to explore the degree to which student-teacher relationships ***explains the differences in achievement patterns*** for students low and high English proficiency.
+This analysis aims to explore the degree to which student-teacher relationships ***explains the differences in achievement patterns*** for students with low and high English proficiency.

 ## Data